Kennyk1/Webmcp/README.md

   than 22 hours between deciding to enter (Sep 2) and the deadline.
   Cipher itself isn't blocked on time or difficulty at this point — it's blocked on funding to keep building it properly.
-If this project places, that's a real step toward getting Cipher there.
-If you're interested in backing it, reach out: favourdev12@gmail.com or [@favouedeve](https://t.me/favouedeve) on Telegram.
+If this project places, that's a real step toward getting Cipher there. my biggest thanks will be actually acknowledging this project even tho I wasn't able to do what I wanted due to the time limited for me, would have built something a little bit More interesting like the GitHub design I planned adding and a lot more etc. If you're interested in backing it, reach out: favourdev12@gmail.com or [@favouedeve](https://t.me/favouedeve) on Telegram.